jake-87/blog/content/blog/isabelle-autocorres-tut.md

 2. A computation function.
 3. A postcondition function.

-Here, `'b option` is used because of the choice of state monad AutoCorres makes.
-Note that our postcondition takes both the state `'a` and the return value `'b`.
+Note that use the `option` combinators as AutoCorres has translated our function into the `option` monad.
+Also note that our postcondition takes both the state `'a` and the return value `'b`.
 When we use `ovalidNF` with `list_sum'`, `'a` will be our state `lifted_globals`.
 So, our lemma then becomes:

 ```ocaml
 lemma list_sum_no_fail: "ovalidNF (λs. list_defined_to s list len ∧ Q s)